birthdates/Redis-Data/README.md

 # Data Structure
 Each document being saved is of type `RedisDocument` (which can be managed with `RedisDataManager`)

+Data is read from reflection hence below you are implementing `getType`

+To skip a field from being read you can mark it `transient`

 # Document
 The `RedisDocument` alone is abstract, so you will have to implement a few functions:
 ```java